 Cinnaire and Michigan Bankers Association established an equity fund for low-income seniors, families and residents with disabilities

-Cinnaire and Michigan Bankers Association Service Corporation (MBASC) recently closed its fourth housing equity fund, generating $12.5 million to support the development and rehabilitation of 10 different apartment communities across the state, providing 669 units of quality, safe and affordable housing for lower income residents.
+Cinnaire (Cinnaire) and Michigan Bankers Association Service Corporation (MBASC) recently closed its third equity fund, bringing $13 million to support the development and rehabilitation of 11 different apartment communities across the state, providing 774 units of quality, safe and affordable housing for lower income residents.

-According to T. Rann Paynter, President & CEO of Michigan Bankers Association, “The Michigan Community Fund represents a tremendous financial opportunity for our members.
+According to Dennis Koons, president & CEO of Michigan Bankers Association, “The Michigan Community Fund represents a tremendous financial opportunity for our members.
 We wholeheartedly support the initiative.
-By investing in housing credits, Michigan banks will reduce their federal corporate taxes, receive recognition for their Community Reinvestment Activities and support the production of high quality, affordably-priced apartments for low-income community residents.”
+By investing in housing credits, Michigan banks will reduce their taxes, encourage high quality, affordable housing for community residents; and also receive Community Reinvestment Act credit.
+It really is a win-win for bankers’ bottom lines and their communities, too.”

-Twelve banks in Michigan generated a combined $12.5 million for the equity fund, including:
+Thirteen banks in Michigan generated a combined $13 million to create low-income housing, including:

 First National Bank of Michigan

-“Isabella Bank has invested in several equity funds sponsored by Cinnaire and MBA because they provide tangible benefits to the communities we serve,” commented Dennis Angner, President & CFO of Isabella Bank Corp.
+“Chemical Bank has invested in several equity funds sponsored by Cinnaire and MBA because they provide tangible benefits to the communities we serve,” commented David Ramaker, CEO.
 “I have been impressed with the quality of design, construction and the economic benefit the various projects have brought to their respective communities.
 This is a product we’re proud to support through our investment.”

 Bank Investments in Affordable Housing Generate Positive Results